Paicines AVA: Terroir

 During winter the relative humidity in the Paicines area is more than 50 percent most of the time.
 In spring the relative humidity averages 60 to 75 percent at night and 40 to 50 percent during the day.
 Summers are quite dry; the average relative humidity in the daytime is about 20 to 25 percent.
 In fall, readings-of 45 to 60 percent are common at night, but during the day readings generally range from 30 to 50 percent.

 The ten-year average temperature is around 2750 degree-days (GDD).
 The warm days and cool evenings of this region create an ideal climate for the growing of grapes.
+The USDA plant hardiness zones are 9a and 9b.

 The Paicines area is composed of various soil associations including Sorrento, Mocho, Clear-Lake, Willows, Rincon, Antioch, Diablo, Soper, San Benito and Line.
 The various soils in this area are generally well drained, of various depths, and root zones are quite deep.
 There are some sandy alluvial fans and terrace escarpments with rapid runoff.